-During the 2021-2022 academic year, South Dakota School of Mines and Technology handed out 6 bachelor's degrees in physics.
-Last year, the same number of degrees were handed out.
+For the most recent IPEDS reporting year, South Dakota School of Mines and Technology handed out 5 bachelor’s degrees in physics.

 | In State | Out of State | |